dm17ryk/nicels/README.md

 from the build tree or after `cmake --install` to stage an install tree under `build/<preset>/install/`.【F:BUILD_README.md†L68-L118】

+## Versioning

+nls follows a four-component version scheme: `major.minor[.maintenance[.build]]`.
+The canonical version is stored in the repository's `VERSION` file and surfaced via `nls --version` at runtime.【F:VERSION†L1-L1】【F:src/command_line_parser.cpp†L413-L443】

+* **Major/minor** numbers are updated manually whenever a breaking or notable change warrants it.
+* **Maintenance** increments automatically after each pull request merge.
+The helper script `tools/update_version.py --bump-maintenance` applies the bump and resets the build counter.【F:tools/update_version.py†L1-L169】
+* **Build** increments on release builds that ship new code.
+Use `tools/update_version.py --bump-build` and provide `--compare-ref <ref>` to guard against unintended bumps when no changes occurred compared to the previous release reference.【F:tools/update_version.py†L1-L169】

+Both bump operations print the resulting version and rewrite `VERSION` unless `--dry-run` is specified.
+The script enforces non-negative values and ensures the file always contains four components, starting at `1.0.0.0`.

 ### Run
 ```sh
 ./build/linux-clang/Release/nls --help